fogarty-ben/maine-cd2-2018/README.md

 the ranked choice voting algorithm used to declare Jared Golden the Congressman-Elect.

-Data acquired from: https://www.maine.gov/sos/cec/elec/results/results18.html#Nov6 (Idea for future implementation: downloading this data)
+Data acquired from: https://www.maine.gov/sos/cec/elec/results/results18.html#Nov6

+Current status: Produces correct results

+To-do:
+-Implement tie-breaker (not necessary for this specific election but good practice) -Check documentation
+-Code review

+Ideas for future implementation:
+-downloading this data and converting to csv with a script -showing transfer of votes between candidates